CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 1. Click on _Load My Private Key_ button.
 1. Select your private key (name_surname.crypt4gh.key).
 1. Click on _Open_.
 If the upload is successful, the tool will show the current path in title bar.
-1. Next, click on _Load Their Public Key_ button and select your public key (name_surname.crypt4gh.pub) or SDS public key () if you prefer your data to be compatible with SD Desktop automated decryption
+1. Next, click on _Load Their Public Key_ button and select your public key (name_surname.crypt4gh.pub) or CSC Sensitive Data Services public key (csc-sd-services.pub) if you prefer your data to be compatible with SD Desktop automated decryption.
 1. Click on _Open_.

 ![](img/SDEnScreenshot_6.png)

+!!!
+Note.
+If you encrypt the file using CSC Sensitive Data Services public key, instead your own public key, you will be unable to decrypt them.
+When using CSC Sensitive Data Services public key, the only way in which you can access the unencrypted data is to upload them in SD Desktop in your private computing enviroment.

 **Step 4.
 Upload and encrypt the file /zipped folder.**